dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/read-related-data.md

 <a name="scaffold"></a>

-### Scaffold the Course model
+### Scaffold Course pages

 # [Visual Studio](#tab/visual-studio)

-* Follow the instructions in [Scaffold the student model](xref:data/ef-rp/intro#scaffold-student-pages) with the following exceptions:
+* Follow the instructions in [Scaffold Student pages](xref:data/ef-rp/intro#scaffold-student-pages) with the following exceptions:

   * Create a *Pages/Courses* folder.
   * Use `Course` for the model class.